SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

     $ module load R

 This sets up the `R` package for you.
-Now you can do some test calculations with R.
+Now you can do a test calculations with R.

     # invoke R
     $ R